-I take a non GMO whole wheat Maya’s tortilla, slap a half cup of hot beans on it, sprinkle a tiny bit of low-fat mozzarella cheese and lots of salsa.
+I take a non GMO whole wheat Maya’s tortilla, slap a half cup of black or pinto beans on it, sprinkle a bit of low-fat mozzarella cheese and lots of salsa.
 That’s where the salt I was talking about earlier comes in.
 Then I top my burrito with a handful of Sunday salad, fold, and enjoy.

 I like to use pinto beans, but my sisters love using black beans, and they use a bit more cheese as well.
 Make it however you want!
 Below is the picture before the salad addition.

 Extras make my healthy, energy-boosting meals even more enjoyable.
 I try to cut up containers of veggies or buy bags of sugar snap peas and baby carrots.
 Taking a bowl of these to my desk with my sandwich or burrito, helps me lay off the chocolate during writing hours.

 What simple, healthy, energy-boosting meals do you like to eat on a regular basis?
 If you have ideas for quick, nutritious things to eat, I’d love to hear your recipes in the comments below.